 12. H-super tools

 H-super tools is another complete SEO tool site that will be helpful to you as a beginner or one looking for a totally free solution to SEO tools.
-This site has a free AI content writer, keyword research tool, and YouTube keyword research tool among others.
+This site has a free AI content writer, keyword research tool, and YouTube keyword research tool among others which you can explore for your site growth.

 11. Keywords Everywhere